Health & NHS

-Part 7 Drug Tariff discount clawback for contractors in Scotland has been retrospectively reset to six per cent effective from April 1 2019, while the Part 11 discount clawback rate has been reset to 4.92 per cent effective from May 1.
+Part 7 Drug Tariff discount clawback for pharmacy contractors in Scotland has been reset to 6% effective from 1 April 2019 and that the Part 11 discount clawback rate will be reset to 4.92% effective from 1 May 2019.

 This news, along with the key headline elements of the 2019-20 settlement for pharmacy contractors in Scotland, has been set out in a circular sent out to NHS Boards on July 8.

-The global sum in Scotland for 2019- 20 is set at £183.559m, an increase of £2.6 million on the previous year, while the non-global sum rolls forward at its current level set at £1.3m.
+The global sum in Scotland for 2019- 20 is set at £183.559, an increase of £2.6 million on the previous year, while the non-global sum rolls forward at its current level set at £1.3 million.

-As previously announced, the Pharmacy First service has been integrated with the national Minor Ailment Service with effect from April 1 2019, and remuneration level set at the existing level of £1.1m.
+As already announced, the Pharmacy First service has been integrated with the national Minor Ailment Service with effect from 1 April 2019 and remuneration level set at the existing level of £1.1 million.

-This, combined with the global sum uplift and the Pharmacy First funding, plus £20m mapped from the Drug Tariff in 2018-19, means the total amount of guaranteed remuneration for Scottish contractors in 2019-20 is £224.659m.
+This, combined with the global sum uplift and the Pharmacy First funding, plus £20 million mapped from the Drug Tariff in 2018-19, means the total amount of guaranteed remuneration for Scottish contractors in 2019-20 is £224.659 million.

-However, the guaranteed minimum margin retained by contractors on the purchase of generic drugs will be reduced to £80m in 2019-20.
-But dependent on market conditions, contractors could retain 100 per cent of the first £10m earned above the guaranteed minimum, providing them with the opportunity to earn up to £90m in retained margin.
-Any margin earned above £90m will be shared on a 50:50 basis with NHS Boards.
+However, the guaranteed minimum margin retained by contractors on the purchase of generic drugs will be reduced to £80 million in 2019-20.
+But dependent on market conditions, contractors could retain 100% of the first £10 million earned above the guaranteed minimum, providing them with the opportunity to earn up to £90 million in retained margin.
+Any margin earned above £90 million will be shared on a 50:50 basis with NHS Boards.

 The circular also sets out how payments from the dispensing pool and other pooled payment schemes will be managed.